-To improve citizen engagement, Zia made the Denver 311 service, which allows citizen’s to easily report non-emergency items such potholes, dogs barking or graffiti, available online and through iPhone, iPad, and iPod devices.
+To improve citizen engagement, the local technology firm developed the Denver 311 service, which allows citizen’s to easily report non-emergency items such potholes, dogs barking or graffiti, available online and through iPhone, iPad, and iPod devices.
 Reusing the Web services already created, Zia integrated Alfresco with the city’s call center and CRM technology and created a metadata form that can be filled out online or through an iPhone/iPad application.

 Receiving positive feedback on the new Contract Records System, the city wanted to fully automate the process for requesting, writing and approving contracts.
-To do this, Denver augmented Zia’s Fresh Process product, creating a ‘boot strap’ workflow structure in Alfresco that integrates directly with PeopleSoft.
-Understanding that workflows can change quickly or vary from contract to contract, Zia has designed the contracting workflow to be flexible without creating a burden on the Technology Services Group and budget.
-Zia built digital signatures into the application using Alfresco’s single sign on to ensure that each step of the process had the appropriate approvals.
+To do this, Denver augmented the local technology firm’s Fresh Process product, creating a ‘boot strap’ workflow structure in Alfresco that integrates directly with PeopleSoft.
+Understanding that workflows can change quickly or vary from contract to contract, the firm has designed the contracting workflow to be flexible without creating a burden on the Technology Services Group and budget.
+The consultants built digital signatures into the application using Alfresco’s single sign on to ensure that each step of the process had the appropriate approvals.

 - Denver saw immediate cost benefits from using Alfresco which allowed them to automate and streamline key business processes

 - The online and mobile 311 application improved citizen engagement and non-urgent matters are resolved more quickly

 - City contracts are moving quickly through the process and are not delayed

 - Saved employees’ time by providing one unified system that is secure and adheres to audit requirements